thboutet292/Analysis_Tenebrion/README.md

 ---

-### Step 5 — Binning: MetaBAT2, SemiBin2 & CONCOCT
+### Step 5 — Binning: MetaBAT2, MaxBin2, SemiBin2 & CONCOCT

 **Objective:** From the non-redundant contig catalog (Step 4) and its per-sample coverage BAMs, recover draft genomes (MAGs) using three independent binning strategies run in parallel, to be cross-compared and quality-checked downstream (Step 6).

-**Image installation — `pull_binners.slurm`.** Pulls all three binning Apptainer images in a single job: MetaBAT2 2.15, CONCOCT 1.1.0, and SemiBin2 2.1.0, all from Biocontainers.
+**Image installation — `pull_binners.slurm`.** Pulls all four binning Apptainer images in a single job: MetaBAT2 2.15, MaxBin2 2.2.7, CONCOCT 1.1.0, and SemiBin2 2.1.0, all from Biocontainers.
 The Apptainer cache/tmp is redirected to scratch and removed once every image is downloaded and version-tested.

 **MetaBAT2 — `shotgun_metabat2.slurm`.** A single SLURM job (no array) processing the whole catalog and all per-sample BAMs at once:
 - *Depth matrix.* `jgi_summarize_bam_contig_depths` combines every sorted BAM from `results/coverm/bams/` into one global coverage matrix (`global_depth.txt`); BAMs are listed alphabetically first so the column order stays consistent across reruns.